andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 Additionally, exercise intensity shows a similar pattern.
 While some differences were observed, favouring vigorous intensity, these should be interpreted with caution.
 Much like exercise frequency, exercise intensity could be highly individual and may depend on factors such as fitness level, workout experience, and recovery capacity.
 Nonetheless, the finding should not be disregarded as a potential way to increase productivity, especially for individuals experiencing positive cognitive changes following exercise.

-In terms of the main question, to understand how exercise directly influence acamedic productivity, we see a divided population.
-Although the majority being either neutral or agreeing to perceived positive changes, there are respondents experiencing negative outcome.
+In terms of the main question, to understand how exercise directly influence acamedic productivity, results showcase a divided population.
+Although the majority being either neutral or agreeing to perceived positive changes, there are respondents experiencing negative outcomes.

 ## Qualitative Analysis